Fr. Thomas Dugan, CSB Awarded President’s Medal for Service

 Fr.
 Dugan’s 50 years with the Basilian Fathers’ missions in Mexico and Colombia began in 1961 with his appointment to the Basilian Fathers Missions Center in Wharton, Texas.
 In 1965, he was sent to the Mexican missions at the parish of San Juan Crisóstomo in the pueblo of San Juan de Aragón, Mexico City.
 There, he discovered his charism was for home visitations of the sick and work in the hospitals.

 While abroad, he worked with Fr.
 Max Murphy, CSB, Fr.
 Frank Launtrie, CSB, and the Catechetical Missionary Sisters of the Sacred Hearts of Jesus and Mary, to deliver a program to prepare parents and children for a life of faith.
 The Cataquesis Familiar program was centered on creating a parish that would become a Eucharistic community and a mission community.
 The program was adopted in other parishes and dioceses in Mexico.
 Fr.
 Dugan moved to the Diocese of Tehuacán, Puebla, to experiment with Catequesis Familiar in small towns in a rural setting to see how it could be used to form ministries, catechists, and Eucharistic ministers.
-The parish chosen by the Bishop was La Asunción de la Virgin, Caltepec, Puebla, which was composed of a main town and 18 other communities.
+The parish chosen by the Bishop was La Asunción de la Virgen, Caltepec, Puebla, which was composed of a main town and 18 other communities.